pughlab/MEDIPIPE/README.md

 The MEDIPIPE is designed for automated end-to-end quality control (QC) and analysis of (cf)MeDIP-seq data.
 The pipeline starts from the raw FASTQ files all the way to QC, alignment, methylation quantifications and aggregation.
 The pipeline was developed by [Yong Zeng](mailto:yzeng@uhnresearch.ca) based on some prior work of Wenbin Ye, [Eric Zhao](https://github.com/pughlab/cfMeDIP-seq-analysis-pipeline).

 ### Features
 - **Portability**: MEDIPIPE was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
 It can also be performed across different cluster engines (e.g. SLURM) or stand-alone machines.
-For more details, please refer to [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
-- **Flexibility**: MEDIPIPE supports both signle-end and paired-end sequencing data.
-I can also deal with the reads with or without spike-in/UMI sequences.
-It can be applied to individual sample, as well as to aggregate multiple samples' to create matrixes of QC metrics; fragment profiles and methylation quantifications.
+- **Flexibility**: MEDIPIPE supports both signle-end and paired-end sequencing reads.
+It can also deal with the reads with or without spike-in/UMI sequences.
+It can be applied to individual samples, as well as to aggregate multiple samples for large scale profiling.

 ### How it works
 This schematic diagram shows you how pipeline works: